Welcome to the Exciting World of Snorkeling

 Stay hydrated.
 Snorkeling can be physically demanding, especially in warm water.
 Make sure to drink plenty of water before and after your snorkeling excursion.

 Protect yourself from the sun.
-Wear sunscreen and a hat or other protective clothing to prevent sunburn.
+Wear reef-safe sunscreen and a hat or other protective clothing to prevent sunburn.

 Respect the marine life.
 Don't touch or disturb the animals or their habitats.
 Observe from a distance and enjoy the beauty of the underwater world.